caizhitan/BCM_Demo_Reports/README.md

 My work done relates to understanding the data, calculating and generating the comprehensive Financial Reports.

 There are 3 Financial Reports:
-- Variation Summary
+- Variation Summary (VS)
-- Service Mileage and Cost Summary
+- Service Mileage and Cost Summary (SMCS)
-- Contract Variation Cost Summary
+- Contract Variation Cost Summary (CVCS)

 ### Table of Contents
 - [Explaination of Data](#explaination-of-data)